Contents

 An efficient credentialing software should also comprise the following checklist:

-• Offer the option to connect credentialing on cloud, which supports secure access of documents from any device by representatives and providers —
+• Offer the option to connect credentialing on healthcare cloud systems, which supports secure access of documents from any device by representatives and providers –

 • Implement provider credentialing information from the Council for Affordable Quality Healthcare (CAQH).